 ZYVOX I.V.
-Injection is supplied in single-use, ready-to-use infusion bags.
+Injection is supplied in single-dose, ready-to-use infusion bags.
 Parenteral drug products should be inspected visually for particulate matter prior to administration.
 Check for minute leaks by firmly squeezing the bag.
 If leaks are detected, discard the solution, as sterility may be impaired.
 Keep the infusion bags in the overwrap until ready to use.
-Each overwrap contains a peel-off label.
-Apply the peel-off label to the infusion bag for barcode scanning before use.
 Store at room temperature.
 Protect from freezing.
 ZYVOX I.V.
 Injection may exhibit a yellow color that can intensify over time without adversely affecting potency.

 If the same intravenous line is used for sequential infusion of several drugs, the line should be flushed before and after infusion of ZYVOX I.V.
 Injection with an infusion solution compatible with ZYVOX I.V.
 Injection and with any other drug(s) administered via this common line.

 Compatible intravenous solutions include 0.9% Sodium Chloride Injection, USP, 5% Dextrose Injection, USP, and Lactated Ringer's Injection, USP.